Analytics FAQs & topics

 - It may take up to 1 hour for the results to be updated.

-- If the conversation has become inactive, only the latest segment will be updated.
+- If the conversation has several conversation segments, only the latest segment will be updated.

 Example 1 - Conversation tagged: